 Most instructors will use the lecture method.
 Some may require students to work together in small groups.
 In all sections, students will be asked to work problems assigned as homework.
-Scientific calculators and/or computer software will be used.
-This course requires a TI-83, TI-83+, or TI-84+ calculator.
+Instructors may require a specific type of c7.Linear correlation and simple linear regression used for data analysis and predictionalculator or software be used.

 Goals and Objectives of the Course